Forest Equine Therapy

 Forest Equine Therapy is located in Thorney Hill, a village set within the open heathland and ancient woodland of the New Forest national park.
 Led by directors Liz and Emily, the practice grew from witnessing firsthand the profound impact of equine-assisted work.

 We offer equine-assisted activities and therapy (EAAT) to individuals of all ages, including those looking for new ways to engage, build confidence and self-esteem, and enhance overall wellbeing.
 Our sessions provide a unique opportunity to connect with horses in a natural, forest setting, and experience the benefits of working alongside these highly intuitive animals.
+In partnership with EquiScholars, we also deliver a hands-on learning programme exploring equine welfare and behaviour.

-Our horses are an intrinsic part of the process, and are given the space to express their innate behaviours and live as a herd in the surrounding fields.
+Our horses are an intrinsic part of the process, and are given the space to express their innate behaviours and live as a small herd in the surrounding fields.
 Next to the yard, the annex provides a quiet, relaxing space to sit and reflect.

-As prey animals highly attuned to their environment, horses reflect how we are really feeling, beneath any masks we may need to wear throughout the day.
+As prey animals, highly attuned to their environment, horses reflect how we are really feeling, beneath any masks we may need to wear throughout the day.

 By working with and understanding their highly sensitive nature - which mirrors human emotions - moments of profound self-discovery and awareness arise, and opportunities emerge for new ways of being and engaging with the world, driven by a desire to connect.